triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 ===========

 ===========
-prompt => 'The capital of France is'
+prompt => 'The most dangerous animal is'
 ===========
-response => ' becoming a state of chaos with a significant urban and industrial boom.
-France’'
+response => ' the devil.\nThe devil is the devil that steals you and steals your life'
 ===========

 ===========
-prompt => 'The president of the United States is'
+prompt => 'The capital of France is'
 ===========
-response => ' about to be arrested in Europe for allegedly meddling in the 2016 election.\n\n'
+response => ' becoming a state of chaos with a significant urban and industrial boom.
+France’'
 ===========

 ===========